digitalheir/java-probabilistic-earley-parser/README.md

 ### Limitations
 * I have not provisioned for ε-rules
 * Rule probability estimation may be performed using the inside-outside algorithm, but is not currently implemented
-* Higher level concepts such as wildcards, * and + are not currently implemented
+* Higher level concepts such as wildcards, * and + are not implemented
+* Viterbi parsing only returns one single parse.
+In the case of an ambiguous sentence, the returned parse is not guaranteed the left-most parse.
 * Behavior for strangely defined grammars is not defined, such as when the same rule is defined multiple times with a different probability